ApoloniArt/Visual-Aesthetics-Library/README.md

 So I created **[ApoGalleria](#)** as a personal project to fill my exact needs.
 To satiate ApoGalleria, ***Visual Aesthetics Library*** was born.
 The largest image aesthetics library I ever created.
 My Library contains over 50,000 images captioned to the highest descriptive level of structured json currently possible, at an unmatched level of intricate detail.
 ![ApoGalleria](assets/ApoGalleria.jpg)
 You can also utilise my ApoGalleria **sibling nodes** to convert any/all captions on the fly to Natural language, or Flux2 json.
-No separate captioning needed, just these two extra nodes effectively increasing the power of my library 10-fold, giving you around 500,000 generational possibilities.
+No separate captioning needed, just these two extra nodes effectively increasing the power of my library 10-fold, taking you from ~50,000 captions to around ~500,000 generational possibilities.

 ## Instant styles, subjects & aesthetics — searchable, editable, and ready to run.